 Perhaps schools should address managing teacher work-life balance as part of new teacher training or even through ongoing staff development.
 Sharing strategies and experiences is so helpful, and it may reduce teacher burnout and keep quality teachers from moving out of the classroom and into positions that have far less take-home work.

 After reading these snippets of advice, I found myself wishing I had posed these questions to experienced teachers years ago.
 I know I can learn to work more efficiently.
 I’m grateful that one of the benefits of teaching is that each year we get a clean slate, a chance to do things better, or at least differently.

 In my own career, I have learnt the hard way.
 Last year I had to take three months off sick with stress, anxiety and ultimately a rather horrid depressive episode.
 Luckily I came back fighting.

 Since going back to work, I have focused on my weakest area; organisation.
 I have now blocked out one planning period per week where I will ruthlessly, plan my next week, order everything I need and set homework.
 This has been a revelation to me, I am much less stressed and I have more time to do incidental jobs that crop up.

 Ultimately, this one change has lead to me being more productive at work, my lessons are better and I have much less work to do at home (usually I bring zero work home with me).

 Be good to yourselves folks, it’s all about little mindset changes.

 How can we find that perfect work-life balance?

-Reading educational books, doing reports or planning and marking can be frowned upon by others when you do it in the holidays.
+The issue of teacher wellbeing is interesting because opinions differ so widely on the internet, social media and even within the staff room.Reading pedagogical books, writing curricula, planning lessons and marking can be frowned upon by others when you do it in the holidays.
 ‘Take a break!’ people cry.

 But isn’t wellbeing all about what works for you?